NYPL-Simplified/circulation/README.md

 # Getting Started / Set Up
 To get this project up and running locally, you can follow the [Docker](#docker-setup) setup or the [Manual](#manual-setup) setup.
-The Docker setup will take care of the pre-requisites for you.
+The Docker setup will take care of many of the pre-requisites for you.

 ## **Docker Setup**
 ***Note**: For more in depth information, check out the [Docker README](/docker/README.md) in the `/docker` directory.*

+Before proceeding, ensure you have [Docker](https://docs.docker.com/get-docker/) installed for your environment.

 Clone this repo: